IonutBostan/notes/articles/get-started-with-okrs.md

 Key results are the measurable milestones that show progress.
 Normally each objective has three to five results and you can't have an objective without key results.

-An excellent set of key results can help capture the progress and tell you when you have accomplish the objective.
-It should also gives you early warning signals along the way if you are not on track toward the objective that you've set.
+An excellent set of key results can help capture the progress and tell you when you have accomplished the objective.
+It should also give you early warning signals along the way if you are not on track toward the objective that you've set.

 The key results need to be time-bound, specific, measurable and verifiable.
-It's important to discuss these key results durring the weekly meetings as it gives a sense of the progress the team has achieved.
+It's important to discuss these key results during the weekly meetings as it gives a sense of the progress the team has achieved.

 Normally the key results fall in one of these three categories: